 The rotating set that Arthur flies through was created in Bedfordshire, England.
 Calgary, Alberta was the location for the epic mountain scenes.
 They also did shoots in Morocco, Tokyo, London, and Los Angeles.
 Overall, they ended up filming in six different countries.

-10. They considered filming in 3D.
+10. Christopher Nolan considered filming Inception in 3D.

 Eventually, though, Nolan determined that they would be “too restricted by the technology.”
 After filming, they almost converted the movie to 3D in post-production, but there simply wasn’t enough time.